rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 Graphite ([GitHub][graphite-repo], [Discord][graphite-discord],
-[Twitter](https://twitter.com/GraphiteEditor)) is an in-development vector and raster graphics editor built on a nondestructive node-based workflow.
+[Twitter](https://twitter.com/GraphiteEditor)) is an in-development vector and raster graphics editor built on a non-destructive node-based workflow.

 Since last newsletter, the editor has received the ability to select layers via the layer panel and by clicking or dragging a box selection in the